maciej-kulon/hls-variants-info/README.md

 `x-vmaf-model` - Override model which will be used for VMAF calculations.
 VMAF model has to be whole path, not just the file name.
 Default model is set to `/usr/local/share/model/vmaf_v0.6.1.json`.
 Available models can be obtained by sending **GET** `http://localhost:3000/vmaf-models`- it will return array of paths to available VMAF models.

 `x-enable-phone-model` - According to VMAF documentation, **DEFAULT** VMAF model can be switched to calculate VMAF score as it was being played on a cellphone display.
-This header accepts should be **true** if you wanna use phone model.
+This header should be **true** if you wanna use phone model.
 Otherwise just don't send this header since it's false by default.

 ## Browsing results